Qwill/ACSHC/README.md

 Parameters do not have to be in any particular order. `ACSHC fill ac sim` is equivalent to `ACSHC ac sim fill`.
 They are also not case sensitive.

 To install the script, type `git checkout Qwill/ACSHC release` into Mafia's CLI.

+If your version is lower than one listed above, please update with `git update Qwill-ACSHC-release`.

 Kmail any issues, questions, or requests to Kuile (#3541381)